top of page

 Using defective tools or equipment

-Keep your tools well maintained and in working order.
-Any tool that is found to be defective, not sharp, or with obvious damage shall be taken out of service, red tagged and reported.
+Keep tools well maintained and in proper working order.
+Any tool found to be defective, dull, or visibly damaged should be taken out of service, red-tagged, and reported.

-All guards are designed with a purpose!
-To prevent needless injuries do not remove or disable guards for convenience.
-Do not use equipment with missing guards.
-Any tool that does not have the proper guards in place shall be taken out of service, red tagged and reported.
+All guards are designed for a purpose: to prevent injuries.
+Do not remove or disable guards for convenience, and do not use equipment with missing guards.
+Any tool that does not have the proper guards in place should be taken out of service, red-tagged, and reported.

-Use the right tool for the right job!
-There are striking tools, prying tools and tools for specific tasks.
-Do not try to ‘make due’ with the incorrect tool.
-Injuries can occur when a tool is used improperly and not as designed.
+Use the right tool for the right job.
+There are striking tools, prying tools, and tools designed for specific tasks.
+Do not try to make do with an incorrect tool.
+Injuries can occur when a tool is used improperly or not as designed.

-Not being aware that you are too close to traffic or equipment can cause a Struck-By or Caught-Between hazard.
-When lifting, make sure your back is straight and you bend at the knees.
-Keep the object close to your body, and if too heavy or bulky, get someone to help you lift the object.
+Not recognizing that you are too close to traffic or equipment can result in being struck-by or caught-between hazards.
+When lifting, keep your back straight and bend at the knees.
+Hold the object close to your body, and if it is too heavy or bulky, get help before lifting.

 Servicing moving equipment

-Make sure any moving equipment is properly chocked and the brake is engaged.
-Use all body props provided by the manufacturer and secure those items properly.
-Take the key out of the ignition and put in in your pocket!
-This is your own personal Lock-out/Tag-out program.
+Before servicing equipment, make sure it is properly chocked and that the brake is engaged.
+Use all body props or mechanical supports provided by the manufacturer and secure them as designed.
+Remove the key from the ignition and keep it in your pocket.
+This serves as your personal lockout/tagout by ensuring equipment is de-energized and cannot be operated during servicing.

 Riding equipment not designed for passengers

-Operators of equipment shall not allow unauthorized riders.
-Fellow employees who ride in buckets, on forks or on the body of a vehicle not designed for a rider, are at a high risk for falling off the vehicle and possibly under the vehicle.
+Operators of equipment should not allow unauthorized riders.
+Employees who ride in buckets, on forks, or on parts of a vehicle not designed to carry riders are at high risk of falling off or being caught under the vehicle.

 Horseplay